Why I Left a “Dream” Career

 Even though I knew in my bones after just a few weeks that this career wasn't right for me, deciding to leave was still incredibly hard.

-Part of me kept thinking I should stick it out and try harder (“so many people would love to have this job!”).
-But I listened to the inner voice that told me I could trust myself and quit.
+Part of me kept thinking I should stick it out and try harder (“so many people would love to have this job!” said my inner critic).
+But I listened to the quieter and wiser inner voice that told me I could trust myself and quit.

-So just two short years after making a huge deal of this prestigious career that I thought would last decades, I was done.
-I came home feeling like I had my tail between my legs, like I had failed.
+Just two short years after starting this prestigious career that I thought would last decades, I resigned.
+While I was relieved to come home, I also felt humiliated and like a total failure.
 And I was thoroughly adrift, with no idea where to go or what I would do next.

-I moved back in with my parents (I was lucky they'd have me) and took a few months to recover from the extreme burnout I was feeling.
-I spent some time traveling, as a way to recoup some of the experiences I felt like I was losing in giving up my dream of living overseas.
+So I moved back to the small town I grew up in to stay with my parents (something I never thought I’d do, but I was lucky they'd have me).
+I took some time to recover from the burnout I was feeling, and went on a trip to some of the places I’d hoped to visit in the international career that was no longer to be.
 I applied to grad school and didn't get in, which was a huge disappointment.

-And as the months stretched on and I still had no plan in sight, I started working temp jobs filing papers and answering phones as a way to make some money and have a reason to leave the house.
+And as the months rolled on and I still had no plan in sight, I started working temp jobs filing papers and answering phones for a fraction of my former salary, as a way to make some money and have a reason to leave the house.
 It was what I needed, but it felt like a huge fall from grace after where I’d been.

-As my time in limbo stretched on, I questioned my decision to leave, even though I knew it had been the right one.
+As my time in limbo continued, I questioned my decision to leave, even though I knew it had been the right one.

-But eventually, and much more slowly than I anticipated, I started moving forward.
-Almost a year after I first returned home, I moved back to DC, got a roommate and a new job, reapplied to grad school and got in this time, and eventually made my way to New York City and a whole new chapter.
+But eventually, and much more slowly than I anticipated, I started moving forward again.
+Almost a year after I first returned home, I moved back to DC, got a new job with a nonprofit focused on international development, reapplied to grad school and got in this time, and eventually made my way to New York City and a whole new chapter.

-(That chapter ended in 2014, when I left another job without knowing what I'd do next — which is how Careers for Social Impact came to be.)
+(That chapter ended in 2014, when I left another job without knowing what was next — which is how Careers for Social Impact came to be.)

 I share this story because I think it's important to normalize the tough times in our careers.

-We all have moments when we feel like we're wandering in the career wilderness: when everything feels hard or unclear, when we don't know where to go or what to do next, and it feels like we'll never figure it out.
+We all have moments when we feel like we're wandering in the career wilderness: when everything feels hard or unclear, when we don't know where we’re going and it feels like we'll never figure it out.
 I've been there too, believe me.

 I learned that sometimes quitting is the right answer.
 We’re so often told to stick it out, to try harder, to line up the next job before leaving the one we’re in.
 And sometimes that’s the best path, but not always.
-Sometimes leaving is exactly what you need to free up the time and energy to figure out what’s next.
-Being in a job you hate creeps into every area of your life, and can make it incredibly hard to move on to something new.
+Being miserable at work impacts all the other parts of your life, and sometimes leaving is exactly what you need to give yourself the time, energy, and mental space to figure out what’s next.

 Looking back, I can see now that in deciding to take this job I was focused more on prestige and external validation than on my own values and what actually fit me.

-I can also give myself lots of grace, because I was so early in my career journey then that I just didn’t have the experience or self-knowledge to understand what would be right for me, the way I do now.
+I can also give myself lots of grace, because I didn’t yet have the experience or self-knowledge to understand what would be right for me, the way I do now.

 If you’ve navigated your own career wilderness, or you even find yourself in one right now, I hope this story helps you feel a little less alone.